 (Q3) How "structured" is the deep Web?
 While information on the surface Web is mostly unstructured HTML text (and images), how is the nature of the deep Web data different?
-We classified Web databases into two types: unstructured databases, which provide data objects as unstructured media (text, images, audio, and video); and structured databases, which provide data objects as structured "relational" records with attribute-value pairs.
-For instance, cnn.com has an unstructured database of news articles, while amazon.com has a structured database for books, which returns book records (for example, title = "gone with the wind," format = "paperback," price =
+We classified Web databases into two types: 1) unstructured databases, which provide data objects as unstructured media (e.g., texts, images, audio, and video), and 2) structured databases, which provide data objects as structured "relational" records with attribute-value pairs.
+For instance, cnn.com has an unstructured database of news articles, while amazon.com has a structured database for books, which returns book records (e.g., title = "gone with the wind", format = "paperback", price = \$7.99).

-\$7.99).
 By manual querying and inspection of the 190 Web databases sampled, we found 43 unstructured and 147 structured.
-We similarly estimate their total numbers to be 102,000 and 348,000 respectively, as summarized in Table 1.
-Thus, the deep
+We similarly estimate their total numbers to be 102,000 and 348,000 respectively, as Table 1 also summarizes.
+Thus, the deep Web features mostly structured data sources- with a dominating ratio of 3.4:1 versus unstructured sources.